Progress report for OW20-355

 Year 1 grazing study will occur from May 1, 2020 to October 1, 2020.
 GPS collars will be place on cattle prior to turning out to graze and removed at the end of grazing.
 Bite counts will be collected between July 15, 2020 and August 15, 2020.
 Cattle will be taken to PPRL following the grazing study (October 1, 2020) to test for larkspur susceptibility and genetic testing.
 The year 2 grazing study will occur from May 1, 2021 to October 1, 2021.
 GPS collars will be place on cattle prior to turning out to graze and removed at the end of grazing.
 Bite counts will be collected between July 15, 2021 and August 15, 2021.
 Cattle will be taken to PPRL following the grazing study (October 1, 2021) to test for larkspur susceptibility and genotyping.

 Grazing studies will be conducted during the summer months when larkspur is growing and toxic to cattle (May 1 to October 15).
-In year 1, six larkspur-naive Angus steers from USMARC, that have not been preselected, due to culling practices, along with six larkspur-native Angus steers from ranches that, due to culling practices, are more resistant to larkspur will be grazed in year one (July 1, 2021 to October 15, 2021).
-Animals will be placed on a mountain rangeland infested with Delphinium occidentale on a private ranch near Cody, WY (July 1, 2021 to October 15, 2021).
+In year 1, six larkspur-naïve Angus steers from USMARC, that have not been preselected, due to culling practices, along with six larkspur-native Angus steers from ranches that, due to culling practices, are more resistant to larkspur will be grazed in year one (July 1, 2022 to August 15, 2022).
+Animals will be placed on a mountain rangeland infested with Delphinium occidentale on a private ranch near Cody, WY (July 1, 2022 to August 15, 2022).
+Due to drought conditions, at the proposed grazing site, in 2021, larkspur plants did not flower or those that did flower immediately aborted those flowers.
+Past research from the Poisonous Plant Research lab has found that cattle typically start grazing larkspur when it begins to flower and grazing continues as plants are flowering and turning to the seed pod stage.
+With larkspur not flowering or losing flowers right after beginning to flower, grazing of larkspur would not be typical of most years and thus grazing was not conducted in 2021.
+Cattle have been purchased for grazing in 2022 and an alternative site has been located in Idaho.
+The plan is to conduct year 1 grazing at one of the two locations depending on larkspur productivity this summer (2022).

 Twenty-five GPS collars were purchased in 2020.
-These collars will be placed on stocker cattle, that are owned by the livestock producer that grazes these rangelands, for the grazing season (May 1, 2021 to October 15, 2021).
+Collars were placed on stocker cattle, that are owned by the livestock producer that graze these rangelands, for the grazing season (June 15, 2021 to October 11, 2021).
 Collars have been successfully used to monitor grazing distribution and grazing activity (Anderson et al., 2012).
-Current technology employs sensors within the collars that allows researchers to develop a decision tree to detect grazing bouts and foraging behavior (Augustine and Derner, 2013).
-Vegetation maps will be created using ArcGIS software so that the collar data can be overlaid onto the vegetation map to determine grazing patterns.
+GPS collars will be placed on cattle again for the 2022 grazing season.

 Bite counts will be analyzed for the effect of larkspur susceptibility (determined by phenotype testing at the lab) by days and years on bites taken on larkspur using an ANOVA with repeated measures.
 GPS collar positioning data will be overlayed on to a vegetation map and location will be analyzed to determine time spent in larkspur infested areas using an ANOVA with repeated measures.
 Walking times (phenotype testing) among animals will be compared using Prism (GraphPad Software, San Diego, CA, USA).

-Larkspur samples collected from nine locations, in 2020, are currently being processed in the lab for alkaloid analysis to determine alkaloid concentration over the growing season.
+Larkspur samples collected from nine locations, in 2020 and 2021, have been ground and are waiting for chemical alkaloid analysis to determine alkaloid concentration over the growing season.

-Due to Covid-19 restrictions, there have not been any field days or presentations held.
-Two agricultural professionals have consulted with a livestock producer and his ranch hand in regard to livestock losses to larkspur.
+Due to Covid-19 restrictions, there have not been any field days held.
+In 2020, two agricultural professionals consulted with a livestock producer and his ranch hand in regard to livestock losses to larkspur.
+In 2021, a meeting was held at Peterson ranch near Cody, WY in which tow agricultural professionals met and consulted with 3 Forest Service personnel, 1 University of Wyoming extension personnel, and 13 rancher personnel to discuss losses that can occur due to larkspur poisoning and how to potentially avoid livestock losses.